 When you first started your eCommerce business, your inventory planning process might have been as simple as ordering inventory on a wish and a prayer.
 Once you’ve established your business, however, you need to plan ahead.
-Inventory forecasting is an important component of your business planning.
+Inventory forecasting is an important component of your business planning and inventory management.

-Inventory planning is the process of calculating how much inventory you will need to meet future sales demands.
-It is also referred to as inventory forecasting.
-Good inventory planning ensures that you will always have enough stock on hand for your order fulfillment.
+Inventory forecasting is the process of calculating how much inventory you will need to meet future sales demands.
+It is a key element of good inventory management.
+The process is also referred to as inventory planning.
+Good inventory forecasting ensures that you will always have enough stock on hand, plus safety stock to handle the unexpected.
+Inventory control is essential to ensure that your order fulfillment can keep up with your sales.
 At the same time, inventory forecasting helps you avoid over-buying and having products sit on the shelves gathering dust.

-Inventory planning is complicated by seasonal sales, promotions, wholesale orders, and supply chain glitches.
+Inventory planning is complicated by seasonal sales trends, promotions, wholesale orders, and supply chain glitches.
 However, if you have a robust process in place, you can smooth over most of the bumps.

-Here’s what you need to know to use the power of inventory planning to grow your eCommerce company.
+Here’s what you need to know to use the power of inventory forecasting to grow your eCommerce company.

 How inventory forecasting can help you run your eCommerce business more efficiently

 If you want to just order a lot of stock at the beginning of the year and cross your fingers that it will all sell – but not too fast – that’s understandable.
 Inventory forecasting involves some complex calculations.
-Fortunately, there’s software to help you with the math.
-And there are compelling reasons to improve your inventory planning.
+Fortunately, there’s inventory management software that can help you with the math.
+And there are compelling reasons to improve your inventory forecasting.

 Save on rush charges and expedited shipping